 Address: 316 Pike St, Cincinnati, OH 45202

 Taft Museum of Art is one of the finest small art museums in the United States.
-The museum houses a collection of European and American art, including paintings by Rembrandt, Rubens, and Gainsborough.
-You’ll also see a number of Chinese porcelains, European sculptures, and furniture.
-For those who appreciate all things art, the Taft Museum of Art is definitely worth a visit.
+The museum houses a European and American art collection, including paintings by Rembrandt, Rubens, and Gainsborough.
+You’ll also see several Chinese porcelains, European sculptures, and furniture.
+For those who appreciate all things art, the Taft Museum of Art is worth a visit.

-The museum is located in an 1820s Greek Revival mansion, which is itself a work of art.
-The mansion was once home to William Howard Taft, the 27th President of the United States.
+The museum is in an 1820s Greek Revival mansion, a work of art.
+The villa was once home to William Howard Taft, the 27th President of the United States.
 Today, it’s open to the public as a museum.
-You can take a tour of the mansion, which is a great way to learn about its history and see some of the original furnishings.
+You can tour the mansion, a great way to learn about its history and see some of the original furnishings.

-Admission to the Taft Museum of Art is free for Taft members, military veterans, and children under 18 years old.
+Admission to the Taft Museum of Art is free for Taft members, military veterans, and children under 18.
 The museum also offers a variety of educational programs, such as art classes and workshops.
-As far as historical and cultural things to do in Cincinnati go, the Taft Museum of Art is a great choice!
+Regarding historical and cultural things to do in Cincinnati, the Taft Museum of Art is a great choice!
 It’s also a great way to spend a rainy day in Cincinnati.

 See Related: Best Museums in Minnesota: History, Culture, and Art